Headaches and hormones: What's the connection?

-If your menstrual cycle is regular, it may be most effective to take preventive headache medication starting a few days before your period and continuing through up to two weeks after the start of your period.
+If your menstrual cycle is regular, it can be most effective to take preventive headache medication a few days before your period and continue it through up to two weeks after the start of your period.

-If you have migraines throughout your menstrual cycle or you have irregular periods, your doctor may recommend that you take preventive medications every day.
+If you have migraines throughout your menstrual cycle or you have irregular periods, your doctor might recommend that you take preventive medications daily.

-Daily medications may include beta blockers, anticonvulsants, calcium channel blockers, antidepressants or magnesium.
-Your doctor might also consider monthly injections of a calcitonin gene-related peptide (CGRP) monoclonal antibody to help prevent your headaches, especially if other medications aren't effective.
-Doctors will likely review any other medical conditions you may have to determine which medications may be most appropriate for you.
+Daily medications might include beta blockers, anticonvulsants, calcium channel blockers, antidepressants or magnesium.
+Your doctor might also consider monthly injections of a calcitonin gene-related peptide monoclonal antibody to help prevent your headaches, especially if other medications aren't effective.
+Doctors will likely review other medical conditions you have to determine which medications might be most appropriate for you.

-Making lifestyle changes, such as reducing stress, not skipping meals and exercising regularly, also may help reduce the frequency, length and severity of migraines.
+Making lifestyle changes, such as reducing stress, not skipping meals and exercising regularly, also might help reduce the frequency, length and severity of migraines.

 Hormonal contraception use